-Many owners wait until their cart barely moves before they think about diagnostics.
-Understanding how to test golf cart batteries early can extend lifespan, protect electrical components, and prevent unexpected downtime.
+Many golf cart owners do not realize there is a battery problem until the cart starts losing range or struggling on inclines.
+Testing batteries periodically helps identify problems before they leave you stranded or force an unexpected battery replacement.
 This detailed guide explains the correct tools, step by step testing methods, voltage standards, load testing, hydrometer testing, and how to interpret results with confidence.

 Why You Should Test Golf Cart Batteries Regularly